Table of contents

 Our guide will cover:

-- Resume formats you should consider when building a career change resume.
+- Resume formats you should consider when building a career change resume

-- How to use transferable skills to make your unique history feel relevant to any role.
+- How to use transferable skills to make your unique history feel relevant to any role

-- How to discuss career changes in each section of your resume.
+- How to discuss career changes in each section of your resume

-- A sample resume featuring a major career change.
+- A sample resume featuring a major career change

-What Resume Format is Best for a Career Change Resume?
+What Resume Format Is Best for a Career Change Resume?

 Maybe you're thinking of updating your resume to target a new field where you have no experience, or maybe you're thinking of building a resume for a role in your current field, but the thought of wrangling your complex career history gives you hives; no matter what the situation is, getting your resume organized will give you a strong starting place.
-For this, you need to choose a resume format that puts your best foot forward.

 - Traditionally, resumes use the chronological format because it places experience front and center and makes it easy for recruiters to skim through your career history.
-This is great for candidates with a straightforward career trajectory but may not work if you're transitioning to a career where you have little experience.
+This is great for candidates with a straightforward career trajectory, but it may not work if you're transitioning to a career where you have little experience.
 Focusing too much on experience when it isn't the strongest point on your resume can be a mistake.

 - If you have little experience overall or no relevant experience in the field that you're entering, a strong alternative option is the functional resume format.
 This format focuses on skills, so you can make your transferable skills the highlight of your resume.